 It made passing the time so much easier, especially in the days before phones and screens!

-A scavenger hunt for road trips with young children is a great way to pass the time in the car.
+A scavenger hunt to play during a road trip is a great way to pass the time in the car with young children.

 Even better, the whole family can play!
-These scavenger hunt ideas can easily be customized for any age group, from toddlers to teens!
+Scavenger hunts can easily be customized for any age group, from toddlers to teens!